LigoLab’s LIS Software Offers Server Flexibility

-LigoLab Offers What Growing Labs Need - a True Information Systems Partner
+LigoLab Offers What Growing Labs Need - a True Lab Information System Partner

 “With LigoLab, we take care of all the technical aspects of the LIS system,” said LigoLab CEO Suren Avunjian.
-“We handle all the server maintenance, data backup, and software updates, plus interfacing, configurations, and more.
-We serve as a lab’s complete off-site information systems partner.”
+“We handle all the server maintenance, data backup, and LIS pathology software updates, plus interfacing, configurations, and more.
+We serve as a lab’s complete off-site laboratory information systems partner.”

 In a cloud-based server scenario, Avunjian recommends employing locally outsourced troubleshooting help for any minor IT issues related to hardware that may come up (for example a printer not performing properly).